How to Use the Command 'ohdear-cli' (with Examples)

 Email: john.doe@example.com

-Use case 2: Add a new site to Oh Dear
+Use case 2: Add a New Site to Oh Dear

 Code:

-ohdear-cli sites:add url
+ohdear-cli sites:add example.com

 Example output:

-Site added successfully:
+Site added successfully!

-Use case 3: Display a list of sites and their current status
+Use case 3: Display a List of Sites and Their Current Status

 Code: